I love Duolingo. But I really dislike the heart system.

 Google Translate and Context Reverso are my go-to tools for this kind of thing.

 To be sure, this won’t always work, especially if Duolingo requires a specific or idiomatic answer.
-But it’s a good way of reducing the frequency of your incorrect answers, and thus gives you a better chance of holding on to your hearts.
+But it’s a good way of reducing the frequency of your incorrect answers and therefore gives you a better chance of holding on to your hearts.

 This isn’t something I recommend you do regularly.
 After all, I suspect you’re using Duolingo because you want to learn a language.
-Simply plugging every question into Google Translate isn’t going to do much for your language learning prospects.
-Some might even consider this to be cheating.
+Simply plugging every question into Google Translate isn’t going to do much for your language-learning prospects!

 However, one of the most important things in language learning is exposure.
 The more time you spend with a language, the more familiar it will become.
 Unfortunately, the heart system makes this difficult.
 So if using a translator every once in a while means you can spend more time with your target language, then don’t hesitate to do so.